Yarone Zober

 Yarone Zober, a Democrat, (born March 24, 1975, in Israel, to American parents) served as chief of staff to Mayor Luke Ravenstahl of Pittsburgh, Pennsylvania, from 2006 until 2014.
-He also is chair of the Urban Redevelopment Authority of Pittsburgh.
+He also is a former chair of the Urban Redevelopment Authority of Pittsburgh.
 He has previously served as Acting Mayor of Pittsburgh during the illness of Mayor Bob O'Connor during his illness.